gff2023/groff.foundation/docs/pages/about.md

 ## About

-The Groff Family Foundation is a West Virginia based 501(c)(3) corporation dedicated to community-focused high-impact charitable giving.
-The Foundation's areas of focus are supporting veterans and their families, the battle against cancer and other diseases, enhancing K-12 and college education, and advancing animal welfare and environmental conservation.
-It was incorporated in memory of Warren J. Groff on January 1, 2023.
+Starlight Studio provides STEAM (science, technology, engineering, art, and mathematics) educational enrichment oppertuntities for K-12 students in the eastern panhandled of West Virginia.
+It is a program of the Groff Family Foundation, a West Virginia based 501(c)(3) corporation dedicated to community-focused high-impact charitable work.

-## Board of Directors
+## Directors

 Dr. Jeffrey R. Groff, President and Chairman of the Board